antvis/G2/site/docs/manual/core/legend.en.md

 });
 ```

-Legends can also be configured at the View level:
+Legends can also be configured at the view level:

 ```js
 ({